mechaot/qlearning_atari/README.md

 git clone https://github.com/mechaot/qlearning_atari
 ```

+# Howto Run

+Select Agent by modifying import and instance in `dqn_main.py`.
+Maybe adjust number of games `n_games`.

+Run `python dqn_main.py`

+Expect this to take several hours with pytoch+CUDA, several days on pytorch without CUDA.

 # Note

 We pin old python and old libs because newer versions are cumbersome/do not work: they lack the roms due to increasing copyright concerns.